vmware-tanzu/tanzu-dev-portal/content/guides/event-streaming/spring-cloud-stream-kafka-p1.md

 ## What’s Next
-In the next tutorial [Part 2](https://tanzu.vmware.com/developer/guides/event-streaming/spring-cloud-stream-kafka-p2/), I’ll show a real life example such as the **PubSub** module, multiple Kafka topics and failover handling.
+In the next tutorial (Part 2), I’ll show a real life example such as the **PubSub** module, multiple Kafka topics and failover handling.